-FIGURE 11.
-Both the old (left) and new (right) strainer baskets sit on top of the housing that they are placed in at Glen Canyon Dam.
-Behind the baskets mounted on the wall is a glimpse the UV light system.
 Smallmouth bass and other nonnative fish inhabit the upper part of the water column of Lake Powell.
-Juvenile "young of year," smallmouth bass were found in the Colorado River below Glen Canyon Dam in June 2022, in a shallow slough area approximately 3.5 miles downriver.
-The slough area was chemically treated in September 2022.
-In 2023, juvenile smallmouth bass were found again in larger numbers (indicating successful spawning) in the same slough area, underscoring the urgency of this emergent issue.
+Juvenile "young of year," smallmouth bass were found in the Colorado River below Glen Canyon Dam in June 2022, in a shallow slough area approximately 3.5 miles downriver (known as the -12 mile slough).
+The -12 mile slough was chemically treated in September 2022.
+In 2023, juvenile smallmouth bass were found again in larger numbers (indicating successful spawning) in the -12 mile slough, underscoring the urgency of this emergent issue.
 The National Park Service chemically treated the area again in August 2023.
 Reclamation and its partners have already begun efforts that could lead to additional protections at Glen Canyon Dam, including possible implementation of fish exclusions, slough restoration, and temperature control devices.
+In 2024, Reclamation completed a value planning study that identified possible solutions that address both temperature issues and fish exclusion designed to protect federally listed fish species in the Grand Canyon.
+Reclamation in coordination with Glen Canyon National Recreation Area, began habitat modification of the -12 mile slough that would make the area unsuitable for nonnative invasive fish including smallmouth bass to spawn.
+The work is expected to be completed by late spring 2025.